This post may contain affiliate links. Read the full disclosure here.

 What does that even mean you might ask?
 Well, I wanted to create a guide full of information about what chemicals you need to avoid and what products are safe and healthy for both your new baby and the environment.
 Products that do not contain any harmful toxins and are made from renewable resources, etc.

-I love to share about why I try to limit my daughter’s exposure to harmful chemicals and my favorite all-natural baby care products.
+I love to share why I try to limit my daughter’s exposure to harmful chemicals and my favorite all-natural baby care products.
 But there are so many other not as obvious ways our children are being exposed to toxic chemicals, like through rugs and furniture, and many of those products are doing harm to our environment as well.

 Living completely free of chemicals and toxic materials is almost impossible.
 It takes hard work and diligence and even when you try your hardest things slip through the cracks.
 However, if there is one room in your house that deserves to be as eco-friendly and non-toxic as possible…it’s your precious little baby’s room!